hucheng91/Angualr-BBS-backend/README.md

-# 这个项目是我从cnode follow 下来的，对node升级，重构了些地方

-# 开发步骤
+# Angualr-BBS-backend

+this is a nodejs+ express+ redis+ MongoDB project,it is the backend of  my angualr project https://github.com/hucheng91/Angualr-BBS, I follow from https://github.com/cnodejs/nodeclub/,and update a lot，

+## dev
- 1. 安装nodejs
+ 1. install nodejs
- 2. 安装 redis
+ 2. http redis
- 3. 安装 MongoDB
+ 3. Ihttp MongoDB
  4. npm install
  5. node app.js